2026 São Toméan presidential election

-Presidential elections are scheduled to be held in São Tomé and Príncipe by July 2026.
+Presidential elections were held in São Tomé and Príncipe on 19 July 2026.
+Incumbent president Carlos Vila Nova won re-election in the first round, this time running as an independent candidate with support from MLSTP–PSD, receiving 55.88% of the vote, while his main opposition candidate, Nito Abreu, who was supported by Vila Nova's former party Independent Democratic Action, reached 41.46%.
+The turnout reached a record low of 41%.

 Background

+In the 2021 presidential elections, president Carlos Vila Nova was elected with 58% of the vote, defeating MLSTP–PSD candidate Guilherme Posser da Costa, who took 42% of the vote.
+In November 2022, the country thwarted a coup attempt that involved at least one member of the officially disbanded South African group Buffalo Battalion.

-On 6 January 2025, president Carlos Vila Nova dismissed Prime Minister Patrice Trovoada and his government, citing Trovoada's prolonged absences and his government's failure to solve multiple issues.
+On 6 January 2025, Vila Nova dismissed Prime Minister Patrice Trovoada and his government, citing Trovoada's prolonged absences and his government's failure to solve multiple issues.
 Trovoada responded calling his dismissal "illegal" and "unconstitutional".
 Vila Nova then selected then Minister of Justice, Ilza Amado Vaz, as prime minister.
-Vaz then resigned, stating in a letter that her continued leadership “would not contribute to the success of public policies and the harmonious and peaceful development.”
+Vaz then resigned, stating in a letter that her continued leadership "would not contribute to the success of public policies and the harmonious and peaceful development."
 Vila Nova thereafter picked Américo Ramos, who was not endorsed for the prime ministerial role by the ADI, being criticized for ignoring the majority of the National Assembly.

+Since the collapse of Trovoada's government, the ADI has been mired in a leadership crisis, split between Trovoada's faction and a faction led by current Prime Minister Américo Ramos backed by Carlos Vila Nova.
+The Supreme Court of Justice declared that the president's firing of the cabinet was unconstitutional and outside the head of state's powers but that its decision would not have any retroactive effect.
+The majority of the parliament made up of ADI adopted a resolution to keep Ramos in power ahead of the presidential and parliamentary elections.

 Electoral system

-The President of São Tomé and Príncipe is elected using the two-round system for a five-year term.
+The president of São Tomé and Príncipe is elected using the two-round system for a five-year term.
 If no candidate receives more than 50% of the vote in the first round of voting, a run-off is held with the top two candidates.
 The role of president is largely ceremonial, with power in the hands of the prime minister.

+A total of 142,191 people were registered for the election, consisting of 121,670 residing in the country and 20,521 in the diaspora.